GwyndolynMarchant/zoner2000/README.md

 ## Features

 - Simple drag and drop or command line build interface.
-- Write your pages in Markdown and let Zoner handle the HTML (or use HTML by itself).
+- Write your pages in Markdown and let Zoner2000 handle the HTML (or use HTML by itself).
 - Automatic RSS/Atom feed generation.
 - HTML layout optimized for screen readers.
-- Disqus comment support.
+- [Disqus](https://disqus.com/) comment support - (Allegedly, I haven't touched this since I forked from Ryan's version)
-- Backwards compatibility with existing Zonelets.
+- Backwards compatibility with existing [Zonelets](https://zonelets.net/legacy).
 - Support for YAML Frontmatter as used in [Deepdwn](https://support.deepdwn.com/docs/guide/getting-started/#organizing-your-files)
 	- Title
 	- Tags